-Fuzzy Systems

-Fuzzy Set Theory
+Fuzzy Systems Fuzzy Set Theory

-Prof. Dr. Rudolf Kruse Christian Moewes
+Prof. Dr. Rudolf Kruse Christoph Doell

-{kruse,cmoewes}@iws.cs.uni-magdeburg.de
+{kruse,doell}@ovgu.de

 Otto-von-Guericke University of Magdeburg

 Faculty of Computer Science

-Department of Knowledge Processing and Language Engineering

-Outline
+Institute for Intelligent Cooperating Systems

+R. Kruse, C. Doell

+FS - Fuzzy Set Theory

+Lecture 2

 1. Representation of Fuzzy Sets

 Cantor's Theory

 Alpha-cuts

 Properties based on Alpha-cuts

 2. Fuzzy Set Operators based on Multi-valued Logics

-Definition of a "set"

-"By a set we understand every collection made into a whole of definite, distinct objects of our intuition or of our thought."
+Definition of a "set" "By a set we understand every collection made into a whole of definite, distinct objects of our intuition or of our thought."
 (Georg Cantor).

-For a set in Cantor's sense, the following properties hold:

-- $x \neq \{x\}$. - If $x \in X$ and $X \in Y$, then $x \notin Y$. - The Set of all subsets of X is denoted as 2^{X} . - ullet \emptyset is the empty set and thus very important.
+For a set in Cantor's sense, the following properties hold: - $x \neq \{x\}$. - If $x \in X$ and $X \in Y$, then $x \notin Y$. - The Set of all subsets of X is denoted as 2^X . - \emptyset is the empty set and thus very important.